falmatad/my-quran-app/README.md

-A Web to read the Noble Quran in Arabic
+A Web App to read the Noble Quran in Arabic

 Hosted at https://my-quran-app.vercel.app/